programaker-project/programaker-docs/docs/HOWTO-start.md

 ## Run your new program.

 Now press in the top menu the `Start` button.
-And thats all! your program is now active.
+And that's all! your program is now active.

 [⬆️index](#index)